A Valuable Resource

 Although wetlands provide important benefits known as ecosystem services, wetland management programs must compete with many other important issues for attention and funding from local stakeholders and decision-makers.
 Economic studies are often conducted to relay the value of services and resources provided by natural systems in dollar amounts.
 This was done in the 2011 report prepared for the Partnership for the Delaware Estuary called Economic Value of the Delaware Estuary Watershed.
 This study identified a potential loss of $19.9 million in carbon storage, $9.67 million in water purification benefits, and $47,600- $301,000 in coastal storm protection due to sea level rise over a 15 year time span.

-In early 2016, DNREC's Delaware Coastal Programs conducted a survey to evaluate public interest in the preservation, restoration, and management of ecosystem services provided by tidal wetlands throughout the state.
+In 2016, DNREC's Delaware Coastal Programs conducted a survey to evaluate public interest in the preservation, restoration, and management of ecosystem services provided by tidal wetlands throughout the state.
 The survey asked about recreational activity, prior knowledge of wetland benefits, and willingness to pay for these benefits.

 - 68% of survey respondents recreated within or in view of tidal wetlands in 2015.